Becoming a student-athlete at Calvin

 Division III institutions have to sponsor at least five sports for men and five for women, with two team sports for each gender, and each playing season represented by each gender.
 There are minimum contest and participant minimums for each sport.
 Division III athletics features student-athletes who receive no financial aid related to their athletic ability and athletic departments are staffed and funded like any other department in the university.
 Division III athletics departments place special importance on the impact of athletics on the participants rather than on the spectators.
 The student-athlete’s experience is of paramount concern.
 Division III athletics encourages participation by maximizing the number and variety of athletics opportunities available to students, placing primary emphasis on regional in-season and conference competition.

-As the Athletic Recruitment Coordinator at Calvin, Luke Tindall serves as the liaison between the coaching staff and the Admissions office.
+As the Athletic Recruitment Coordinator at Calvin, Tay Wierenga serves as the liaison between the coaching staff and the Admissions office.
 Our aim is to work together to communicate with interested student-athletes and to give them the best information possible to aid in the college decision-making process.